 Location: Level G, The Darling, The Star, 80 Pyrmont Street

-Found a restaurant you want to visit for a delectable meal in the heart of Australia?
-It helps to book quickly and in advance as all restaurants in this list often get fully-booked fast.
+Found a restaurant you want to visit for a delectable meal in the restaurants in Sydney, the heart of Australia?
+It helps to book quickly and in advance, as all restaurants on this list often get fully booked fast.
 Have at it, gastronome!